hashgraph/hedera-custodians-library/examples/README.md

 ## List of Examples

+- HtsExample.ts: This example demonstrates how to interact with the Hedera Token Service from a custodial perspective.
+- HscsExample.ts: This example demonstrates how to interact with the Hedera Smart Contract Service.
-- DfnsExample.ts: This example demonstrates how to interact with the DFNS API using the Hedera Custodians Library.
+- HfssExample.ts: This example demonstrates how to interact with the Hedera File System Service.
+- KeyListExample.ts: This example demonstrates how to use a custodial to perform operations using key lists.

 ## Contributing